 Review the 2019 campus nomination application process on Handshake (login required).
 Campus nomination application & recommendations deadline: Thursday, Oct.
 10, 2019.

 Davidson College supports and must nominate qualified Davidson candidates for the Luce Scholarship.
 The College may nominate up to three candidates each year.
 Candidates must first apply through Davidson’s campus application process (early fall semester), followed by the official Luce process (early November).

-For more information, contact Prof. Shelley Rigger at firstname.lastname@example.org.
-For additional resources, contact the Fellowships and Scholarships Program, Center for Career Development at email@example.com or schedule an appointment through Handshake (login required).
-Also visit the official Luce Scholars website.
+For more information, contact Prof. Shelley Rigger at email@example.com or the Fellowships and Scholarships Program at firstname.lastname@example.org.
+You can also schedule a Fellowships & Scholarships advising appointment with Gaylena Merritt, Assistant Director for Fellowships & Scholarships, through Handshake (login required).

 Davidson Luce Scholars

 2007 - Dane A. Erikson (China)